tinacms/tina.io/content/blog/tina-v-0.69.0.md

 ### Updates to generated files (optional)

 We now recommend ignoring most of the generated files.
-This is because `client.ts` and `types.ts` will be generated in CI with `tinacms build`
+This is because `client.ts` and `types.ts` will be generated in CI when `tinacms build` runs.

 To remove them from your repository, run `git rm --cached .tina/__generated__/*` and then `yarn tinacms build` to update the generated files that need to stay.

-Once these updates have been made the new client should be configured and ready to be used for querying.
+Once these updates have been made, the new client should be configured and ready to be used for querying.

 ## Migrating data fetching

-To migrate data fetching, all uses of `statRequest`, or `GetExperimentalClient` can be replaced with `client.request` or `client.queries.<QueryName>` respectively.
+To migrate data fetching, all uses of `staticRequest`, or `GetExperimentalClient` can be replaced with `client.request` or `client.queries.<QueryName>` respectively.

-For example, to migrate the `staticRequest` function may look like this.
+For example, to migrate usage of the `staticRequest` function:

 ```diff
 // pages/home.js